sachin-koti/ComputerVision/README.md

 # ComputerVision

+This repository containes a lot of Jupyter notebooks:
+a) one with examples on Learning the Basics of ComputerVision and Image Processing using openCV,

+b) Using dlib to plot real time facial landmarks and eye-blink detection.

-This file plots facial recognition using openCV and dlib with Python as the programming language.
+c) to plot facial recognition using openCV and dlib with Python as the programming language.

+d) a notebook to detect shapes.

+e) the helper utilities have also been uploded here.